Xhos/Evo/readme.md

 # evo

-A _blazingly fast_ discord bot (not really) written in Rust.
+a _blazingly fast_ discord bot (not really) written in Rust.

-Current features:
+current features:
 none 👍

-Planned for this rewrite:
+planned for this rewrite:

 - [ ] private channels
 - [ ] music